Ensono/stacks-java/README.md

 #### Validate the source code style
 `./mvnw checkstyle:check `

-#### Verify that there are no common programming flaws in the source code
+#### Verify that there are no common programming flaws in the byte code
 `./mvnw spotbugs:check `

 ## Run Locally